-Step Up To Serve and the Office for Civil Society commissioned Ipsos MORI to run the 2016 wave of the National Youth Social Action Survey.
+The Department for Digital, Culture, Media & Sport and Step Up To Serve commissioned Ipsos MORI to run the 2017 wave of the National Youth Social Action Survey.
 The study has been running alongside the #iwill campaign.
 This campaign, launched in 2013, aims to close the socioeconomic gap in social action participation amongst 10 to 20 year olds whilst increasing overall participation from 40% to 60% by 2020.
 For the purposes of the campaign, social action is defined as ‘practical action in the service of others to create positive change’ and covers a wide range of activities that help other people or the environment, such as fundraising, campaigning, tutoring/mentoring and giving time to charity.

 Switching to an alternative survey method to assess crime levels in Scotland during the COVID-19 pandemic

 Emily Gray and Chris Martin of Ipsos MORI Scotland explain the alternative methodological approach we took so that evidence to inform crime and justice decision-making in Scotland could still be collected during the pandemic.